Agent-Hellboy/humdrum/README.md

 make a python alias by typing
-alias humdrum="python3 (location of file cli.py)" in terminal
+alias humdrum="python3 (location of file cli.py)" in terminal no need to create alias if you download this package using pip

 ## using
+pip install humdrum==0.4
 type humdrum --help in terminal in same working directory this will guide you through the process